-

 2025-2026

-AN ACT TO enact the Revitalizing, Uplifting Regions & Access Local (rural) Care Act to provide for the creation of a rural healthcare infrastructure fund and a rural healthcare infrastructure program to be administered by the north carolina state health coordinating council; to direct the north carolina state health coordinating council to develop a plan for the establishment and administration of the rural healthcare infrastructure program; to repeal the rural health care stabilization program; and to amend the composition and duties of the north carolina state health coordinating council.
+AN ACT TO enact the Revitalizing, Uplifting Regions & Access Local (rural) Care Act to provide for the creation of a rural healthcare infrastructure fund and a rural healthcare infrastructure program to be administered by the Newly Created north carolina Rural healthcare Infrastructure council; to direct the north carolina Rural healthcare Infrastructure council to develop a plan for the establishment and administration of the rural healthcare infrastructure program; and to repeal the rural health care stabilization program.

 The General Assembly of North Carolina enacts: